By Dr Ryan Worn

 “Reducing frontal projected area and improving ‘aerodynamic shape’ seems to be the most effective way to reduce drag.
 However, aggressive aerodynamic positions may impact cyclists in terms of comfort and muscle force contributions to power output.
 At this stage though, there is no published research determining the trade-off between reductions in drag and increases in energy cost when opting for increased upper body forward flexion.”

 Perfecting the time trial is difficult and requires practice to minimise fatigue and maximise speed.
 A large part of the strategy to improve racing performance comes from monitoring an athlete’s power.
 Gone are the days of a TT cyclist riding by feel.
 For the best riders, it is now all metred, dosed and modelled.
-Ryan Worn
+Dr Ryan Worn

 Most of the best time trial riders are following an intensity set by their power meter and that optimal power is determined through testing and training.
 Typically, better riders are holding power outputs around 75-80 per cent of their maximum obtained during an incremental test.
 This power typically occurs slightly above the athlete's lactate threshold and cannot be sustained for long periods.